Ricardo Hausmann

-Ricardo is the father of theatre director and producer Michel Hausmann, art historian Carolina Hausmann and comedian Joanna Hausmann.
+Ricardo is the father of theatre director and producer Michel Hausmann, art historian Carolina Hausmann, and comedian Joanna Hausmann.

 Early life and career

 Hausmann was born to a Jewish family in Venezuela.
 His father was a refugee of the Holocaust who was born in Leipzig, Germany and was orphaned as a teenager.
 His mother was from Belgium.
-He explained earned a bachelor's degree in Engineering and Applied Physics (1977) and a PhD in Economics (1981) at Cornell University.
-From 1985 to 1991, he was Professor of Economics at the Instituto de Estudios Superiores de Administracion in Caracas, where he founded the Center for Public Policy.
+He earned a bachelor's degree in Engineering and Applied Physics (1977) and a PhD in economics (1981) at Cornell University.
+From 1985 to 1991, he was professor of economics at the Instituto de Estudios Superiores de Administracion in Caracas, where he founded the Center for Public Policy.
 From 1992 to 1993, he served as Minister of Planning of Venezuela and as a member of the Board of the Central Bank of Venezuela.
 Around the same time, he was Chair of the IMF-World Bank Development Committee.
 Hausmann served as the first Chief Economist of the Inter-American Development Bank (1994–2000), where he created the Research Department.

 In September 2000 Hausmann came to Harvard.
-Hausmann is director of the Center for International Development (CID) at Harvard University and Professor of the Practice of Economic Development at the Harvard Kennedy School of Government.
-He also holds the George A. Cowan chair at the Santa Fe Institute.
+He held the George A. Cowan chair at the Santa Fe Institute.
 Between 2005 and 2008 he chaired the International Panel on the Accelerated and Shared Growth Initiative for South Africa, an international panel of economists called upon by South African government to advise their economic growth program.
 He also teaches two development-related subjects: Development Policy Strategy and Why Are So Many Countries Poor, Volatile, and Unequal?.
 Concurrently with his position at CID, Hausmann has also held several positions at profit and non-profit organizations: he was a member of the board of Venezuela's full-service telephone company CANTV (2001–2007), of microfinance institution ACCION International (2009–2011), and of the advisory board of Abengoa, a renewable energy and engineering company based in Spain.
 From 2010 to 2011, he was also the elected president of the Latin-American and Caribbean Economic Association.